wikiti/beautiful-jekyll/_posts/2017-01-15-utils-writting-a-book-in-markdown.md

 For more information, check [this](#second) section.
 ```

-Same rules apply here as chapters' links.
+Same rules apply here as above.

-## Captions
+## Inserting objects

+Text.
+That's cool.
+What about images and tables?

 ### Insert an image

-To insert an image with a caption use Markdown syntax:
+Use Markdown syntax to insert an image with a caption:

 ```md
 ![A cool seagull.](images/seagull.png)
 ```

-Pandoc will automatically convert the image into a caption.
+Pandoc will automatically convert the image into a figure (image + caption).

-If you want to resize the image, you can use this syntax:
+If you want to resize the image, you may use this syntax, available in Pando 1.16:

 ```md
 ![A cool seagull.](images/seagull.png){ width=50% height=50% }